codepilotsf/ezpz-ui/src/routes/form/+page.md

 ```

-By simply passing the `superform` object to the `Form` component, the values, errors, and
+By simply passing the `superform` object to the `Form` component, the `$values`, `$errors`, and
-constraints are set to context and automatically applied to the child form elements.
-This means that
+`$constraints` are set to context, making them available to child components.
+LIB/UI form elements
+such as `Input`, `Select`, and so on will look for these values in context and apply them to the
-on failed validation for example, your LIB/UI form elements will automatically be bound to their
+element if present.
+This means that on failed validation for example, your LIB/UI form elements will
-respective form data, errors, and constraints.
+automatically be bound to their respective form data, errors, and constraints.

 So how does this work on the back-end?
 Let's take a look at that.